louckazdenekjr/kbd_backlight/README.md

 # kbd_backlight
 Controls the keyboard backlight on Linux

-This fork uses smc::kbd_backlight instead as needed for some machines such as Macbook Air.
+This fork uses smc::kbd_backlight instead as needed for some machines such as the Macbook Air.

 Forked from: https://github.com/Spauldo/kbd_backlight